A Fano-Style Accuracy Upper Bound for LLM Single-Pass Reasoning in Multi-Hop QA: Related Work

 \textbf{LLM Single-pass Prompting Methods.} Single-pass prompting methods ask the model to complete the entire reasoning process in one forward generation, without external decomposition or iterative calls.
 Classic examples~\citep{kojima2022large,chen2025towards,zamfirescu2023johnny} include Direct prompting, Chain-of-Thought (CoT)~\citep{wei2022chain}.
 More structured variants such as ReAct~\citep{yao2023react}, Plan-and-Solve~\citep{wang2023plan}, and Self-Ask~\citep{press2023measuring} guide the model with explicit prompting templates to elicit stepwise reasoning.
 Despite these design differences, all of them operate within a single forward pass, meaning that the reasoning chain must fit entirely within the model’s per-pass information capacity.
 As a result, their performance inevitably degrades when task complexity exceeds this capacity.
-Our work is the first to formalize and quantify this single-pass capacity limit, showing that it gives rise to the ``accuracy cliff’’ observed in MHQA.
+Our work formalizes and quantifies this single-pass capacity limit, showing that it gives rise to the ``accuracy cliff’’ observed in MHQA task.

 \textbf{Multi-call Methods.} In contrast to single-pass prompting, multi-call methods decompose reasoning into multiple model invocations, with each call addressing a sub-task.
 A representative line of work is Self-Refine~\citep{madaan2023self}, which iteratively generates feedback and refines the answer.
-Other approaches adopt recursive or pipeline-style reasoning, such as multi-step decomposition for question answering~\citep{li2024survey}, programming~\citep{qian2024chatdev,kim2024llm}, fact checking~\citep{xie2025fire}, and writing~\citep{shao2024assisting,wan2025cognitive}.
+Other approaches adopt recursive or pipeline-style reasoning, such as multi-step decomposition for question answering~\citep{li2024survey}, programming~\citep{qian2024chatdev,kim2024llm}, fact checking~\citep{xie2025fire} and writing~\citep{shao2024assisting,wan2025cognitive}.
 The success of these methods has empirically validated the effectiveness of distributing the reasoning load across multiple calls.
 Building on this paradigm, our work provides a theoretical foundation from an information capacity perspective to explain why such an approach is beneficial.
 We show that single-pass methods face an inherent capacity bottleneck and that multi-call reasoning can provably keep the per-step information demand below the model’s capacity.